-Everyone should know the nuances of negotiating a signing bonus to get the most out of your job hunt.
+It can be beneficial to know the nuances of negotiating a signing bonus to get the most out of your job hunt.
 If you are offered a signing bonus, be sure to negotiate it to get the most money possible.
 And even if your initial job offer doesn’t include a signing bonus, it might be worth asking for one.

 Understanding Why Companies Offer a Hiring Bonus

-Employers aren’t obligated to offer job candidates a hiring bonus, sometimes called a signing bonus or sign-on bonus.
+Employers aren’t obligated to offer job candidates a hiring bonus, which is sometimes called a signing bonus or sign-on bonus.
 However, companies may choose to extend this one-time financial benefit to attract new talent, especially in a competitive hiring landscape.

 This one-time signing bonus can help an employer close the gap between a candidate’s desired pay and what the company can offer.
 Additionally, the hiring bonus may compensate a new hire for any benefits the candidate might otherwise miss out on by changing jobs or forgoing other job offers.